furrychemistry/WhenIGetThere/README.md

 # When I Get There
+*Prototype project*
-Created for my mom driving semi.
+Created for my mom driving semi, to predict rest times.

 WinForms, .net 5